avigail-hasida-healthy/hio-hio/workshop/001 setup.md

 ## Setup the environment

-We will begin with running `npm i` in the terminal:
+We will begin with installing java on the local computer, this is needed to run the openapi-generator-cli which generates the services' clients

+Download the .dmg file from this [link](https://www.java.com/en/download/) and follow the installation instructions.

+After java is installed, go back to the IDE, open the terminal and run

 ```bash
 npm install